Ndoujiang/RyzenEFI/README.md

 **NOTE**

-**The kext zip folder in this repository, as well as the config.plist file, is what worked with MY system specifications.
-Those of you with a 2700X or an ASUS ROG STRIX B450-F Gaming may use my EFI folder as a guide to get pointed in the right direction; making the appropriate changes in your kext folder/config.plist file.**
+**The kext zip folder in this repository, as well as the config.plist file, is what worked with MY AMD system and its specifications.
+Those of you with a 2700X and an ASUS ROG STRIX B450-F Gaming motherboard may use my EFI folder as a guide to get pointed in the right direction; while making the appropriate changes in your kext folder/config.plist file.**

-**Do not **
+**Do NOT use my folder as a reference if your system specifications are significantly different from mine.**

 **Specifications**
 - AMD Ryzen 7 2700X @ 3.7 GHz